Cwantic/Documentation/Structure/Elements/Beam/index.md

     To know the UNIT of the value, just let the mouse over the cell.

+>Is cable checkbox can be used to define element that works only in traction (like cable).

 You can define the joints, the buckling factors and the local-X axis direction.
 See below.

 The only thing you have to do is to select how to draw the pipe.